FAQ On Writing

 While writing?
 Most of the time, nothing.
 It’s too hard to find music that matches my mental rhythm.

-Though that being said: if I do, it’s usually something down-tempo and delicate, like Angus and Julia Stone, Bon Ivor, and Oh Wonder.
-And almost always one song on repeat for hours.
+Though that being said: if I do, it’s usually something down-tempo, and almost always one song on repeat for hours.
 (Ryan Holiday does this too.)

 Edits, though?
 Hell yeah — bring it.
-My faves are usually gritty, guttural stuff like the Whilk and Misky Pandora station.
+My faves are gritty, guttural stuff.
 But anything will do — I don’t care.

 Coffee or tea?